Author:

 Sign up todayUnremitting

-Gregg Zoroya worked as a journalist with USA TODAY from 1998-2022, moving from human interest features and general assignment reporting to a beat specially created for his talents that focused on the impact of war on troops and their families.
-He completed his career with the paper as the primary editorial writer for the editorial section.
+Gregg Zoroya worked as a journalist with USA Today from 1998-2022, moving from human interest features and general assignment reporting to war coverage and finally to a beat assignment specially created for his talents that focused on the impact of combat on troops and their families.
+He completed his career with the paper as a member of the editorial board and an editorial writer.
+Zoroya lives near Washington, DC.

 Audiobook details